macsnoeren/python-p2p-network/README.md

 # python-p2p-network
 Basic peer-to-peer TCP/IP network node to implement decentralized peer-to-peer network applications.
 Use at your own risk!
+Created for my students following the Avans Minor MAD - Blockchain course.

 ## Description
 TcpServerNode creates a TCP/IP server on the port you have given.
 It accepts incoming nodes and put these into its